external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Darrell Merrel, left, and John Swenson, right, at a Seed Savers Exchange Conference and Campout.

-John Swenson’s successful career in law translates seamlessly into every aspect of his life.
+John Swenson’s successful career in law translated seamlessly into every aspect of his life.
 In the late 1980s, John turned his relentless pursuit of truth and accuracy, his wide-ranging intellect, and his passion for alliums (the genus that includes garlic, onions, and leeks) towards a multi-year project uncovering the truth behind the etymology of the term Chicago.

-After realizing that the common story that Chicago was named after a common prairie onion may be false, he spent countless hours methodically researching regional history (teaching himself to read 11 Native American languages along the way) in hopes of finding historical accounts that might aid his understanding of the etymological development of the term.
 He finally found the diary of Henri Joutel, a French soldier who traveled through the area in 1687.
 Locals explained to him that the area was named after chicagoua, the Miami name for Allium tricoccum, a wild garlic that grew along the river banks.
 Henri was an experienced gardener and naturalist who explained in his diary under no uncertain terms that Allium tricoccum was chicagoua.
-In 1991, John wrote “Chicagoua/Chicago: The Origin, Meaning, and Etymology of a Place Name” for Illinois Historic Journal, ultimately sharing the knowledge that he spent so many hours acquiring.

 John has mentioned that he often eats 12 varieties of garlic in a day.

-John Swenson graduated magna cum laude from Dartmouth College in 1950 with majors in philosophy and sociology before attending Northwestern University School of Law.
-In 1975, while practicing as a lawyer, John became interested in alliums while flipping through a seed catalog.
-From there, he ordered rocambole garlic bulbs out of sheer curiosity, and has never looked back.
 Later that same year, he first read about Seed Savers Exchange (then True Seed Exchange) in Organic Gardening magazine.
 In 1984, he finally officially became a listed member, and a lifetime member in 1985.
-Over 33 years, John has listed 133 varieties in the Yearbook, and donated 150 varieties to Seed Savers Exchange’s seed bank collection.
-He has acted as an advisor to Seed Savers Exchange for several years.
+Over 33 years, John listed 133 varieties in the Yearbook, and donated 150 varieties to Seed Savers Exchange’s seed bank collection.
+He acted as an advisor to Seed Savers Exchange for several years.

 A man speaking sits in a chair while a woman and a man watch while sitting on a bench outdoors